 Distribution

-Although most commonly found in Europe, such as Hungary and Britain (Soós et al. 2009), the common bacskswimmer can range from some parts of northern Africa to west Siberia and north western China (Berchi 2013).
+Although most commonly found in Europe, the common bacskswimmer can range from some parts of northern Africa to west Siberia and north western China (Berchi, 2013; Soós et al. 2009).
 Notonecta glauca is most commonly found in freshwater ponds more inland, they can also be found in eutrophic (water excessively enriched in nutrients) bodies of water near the sea (Kjærstad et al. 2009).

 Description